|

 cameras will automatically shoot with the more open aperture settings anyway.

 expensive and not always available.
-New Kodak b&w film is available that
+Kodak b&w film was available that

-processes in C41 (colour) chemicals and you can request a contrast b&w or
+processed in C41 (colour) chemicals and you could request a contrasty b&w or

-b&w results in a loss of some detail, particularly the contrast in the extreme black and white
+even sepia colour print.
+Shooting in colour and transferring to b&w resulted in a loss of some detail, particularly the contrast in extreme black and white

 tones.
-Using two cameras facilitates the use of two film types, one for colour, the other
+Using two cameras facilitated use of two film types, one colour, the other

-for b&w.
-Or one for slide transparencies and the other for film prints.
-Most digital cameras
+b&w.
+Or one for slide transparencies and the other for prints.

 Framing

-shots is important which makes modern zoom lenses great for quick
+shots is important which makes modern zoom lenses ideal for quick

 and a backup.
 28mm wide angle is sufficient to squeeze in a 39-in. barrel